-We have been awarded a \$24.3 million "Integrated Bio-Refinery" grant from the U.S. Department of Energy, or DOE.
+In 2010, we were awarded a \$24.3 million "Integrated Bio-Refinery" grant from the U.S. Department of Energy, or DOE.
 The terms of this grant make the funds available to us to leverage and expand our existing Emeryville, California, pilot plant and support laboratories to develop U.S.-based production capabilities for renewable fuels and chemicals derived from sweet sorghum.
 Generally, government grant agreements have fixed terms and may be terminated, modified or recovered by the granting agency under certain conditions.
-If the DOE later terminates its grant agreement with us, our U.S.-based research and development activities could be impaired, which could harm our business.
+For example, our grant requires us to implement substantial reporting, governance and other processes to comply with the grant contract, and we are subject to audits and reviews by government agencies with respect to such compliance.
+We have limited experience in complying with such government contract requirements, and any compliance failures can result in additional audits, burdensome corrective action plans, and significant penalties, up to and including termination, modification and recovery of the grant by the granting agency.
+Our first DOE audit was performed in 2011 for the year ended December 31, 2010, and as a result of the audit we were required to implement a corrective action plan with respect to certain administrative requirements.
+If the DOE terminates its grant agreement with us, our U.S.-based research and development activities could be impaired, which could harm our business.